changm/BackoutBot/README.md

 ## Updating Gecko
 You have to manually update Gecko.
 The Gecko revision is read from the config.txt file, so you should flash from that gecko directory

+## FAQ
+  1. I can't install any of the requirements?
+It says Permission denied!

+  We try to install the python libraries using pip, which has to write some files to your python install directory.
+This is probably somewhere in /Library, which needs sudo access.
+Try using sudo.
+I know, I'm evil and bad, but oh so lazy.

+  2. b2gperf isn't working anymore!

+  Sometimes b2gperf is updated along with Gecko.
+Please update Gecko and run the setup.sh script again.
+This will update b2gperf and Gecko so that they are in sync again.

 ![ScreenShot](/images/backout.jpg)